 Examination of the estimated λ , μ and σ curves for the two LMS fits reveals strong agreement on μ , but substantial differences about λ and σ .
 The variability of $\hat{\lambda}(t)$ is particularly striking.
 For infants, $\hat{\lambda}(t)$ takes values around one at birth, rises to two at the age of one, and then falls to nearly zero, indicating a log transformation at age 2.5.
-For older children $\lambda(t)$ is also disturbingly unstable.
+For older children $\lambda(t)$ is also somewhat unstable.
 We find it difficult to interpret the variability in $\hat{\lambda}(t)$ and $\hat{\sigma}(t)$ we see in these plots, particularly in the higher dimensional of the two LMS fits.
 At the same time it seems evident that the greater flexibility of the larger LMS model is essential to capture important features of the data.
 This point is reenforced by examining the differences the three estimates of the velocity of growth.

 3.3.
 Comparison of Quantile Velocity Curves.
 Figure 3.6 illustrates estimated growth velocity curves for our four groups and for five quantiles.
+These curves are simply the time derivatives of the corresponding quantile functions illustrated in the previous figures.
+Velocity curves as estimated from cross-sectional data like these are obviously not reasonable substitutes for the longitudinal data analysis to be presented in Section 5, they are introduced here only to provide another perspective on the smoothing choices implicit in the previous figures.
 Again the solid gray curves represent the QR estimates, the dotted curves are the more parsimonious LMS fits, and the dashed curves are the more profligate LMS fit.
 In this figure it is even more apparent that the lower dimensional LMS fit is oversmoothing the infant growth experience.
 For older boys the pubertal growth spurt is significantly attenuated by the lower LMS fit, while the higher LMS and QR estimates match very closely.
 For girls the agreement among the three fits is somewhat better, but there is still some attenuation in puberty.
 Although there is excellent agreement between the QR and and high LMS fits in capturing the general shape and level of velocity, the pronounced oscillation of the LMS curves seems to be an inevitable consequence of increasing the effective dimension of the LMS model.